aojunzz/NM-sparsity/README.md

 ## Why N:M sparsity?

 Sparsity in Deep Neural Networks (DNNs) has been widely studied to compress　and accelerate the models on resource-constrained environments.
-It can be generally categorized into unstructured fine-grained sparsity that zeroes out multiple individual weights distributed across the neural network, and structured coarse- grained sparsity which prunes blocks of a neural network.
+It can be generally categorized into unstructured fine-grained sparsity that zeroes out multiple　individual weights distributed across the neural network, and structured coarse-grained sparsity which prunes blocks of a neural network.
 Fine-grained sparsity can achieve a high compression ratio but is not hardware friendly　and hence receives limited speed gains.
 On the other hand, coarse-grained sparsity cannot concurrently achieve both acceleration on modern GPUs and maintain performance.

 **N:M fine-grained structured** sparse network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity simultaneously on specifically designed GPUs.